vivianjjiang/CS3-DS4002-HateSpeech/README.md

 You can access the dataset here (MIT License):🔗 https://data.world/crowdflower/hate-speech-identification

+In the DATA folder also has the original dataset csv and the cleaned dataset csv for access.

 Your job is to analyze linguistic patterns and build baseline + advanced classification models using this dataset.
 Processed and cleaned versions of the data may also be included in the data/ folder of this repository.